livz/livz.github.io/_posts/2016-01-28-binary-master-ensign-4.md

 as level5 with password  [REDACTED]
 ```

-In the next and [final level](https://livz.github.io/2016/02/09/binary-master-ensign-5.html) of this set of challenges we'll work with more stack smashing, but this time we'll have to defeat some home-made canaries.
+In the next and [final level](https://livz.github.io/2016/02/09/binary-master-ensign-5.html) of this set of challenges we'll work with more stack smashing, but this time we'll have to defeat some homemade canaries.
 Good fun!